 - Free Cash Flow = FCF for the last twelve months

 - WACC = Weighted Average Cost of Capital

 - G = Perpetual growth rate (or sustainable growth rate)

 Perpetuity growth rate is usually equivalent to the inflation rate and almost always less than the economy’s growth rate.
 If the growth rate changes, a multiple-stage terminal value can then be determined instead.

 What are the Limitations of Using the Terminal Value?

 As mentioned previously, the perpetuity growth model is limited by the difficulty of predicting an accurate growth rate.
 Furthermore, any assumed value in the equation can lead to inaccuracies in the calculated terminal value.
-On the other hand, the terminal multiple method is limited by the dynamic nature of multiples – they change as time passes.
+On the other hand, the exit multiple method is limited by the dynamic nature of multiples – they change as time passes.